fdazen/fda-documentation/payments.md

-**Important**: charges and corresponding payments are not linked in the reporting engine: this means that reports won't record that a certain payment has been submitted for a certain charge.
+**Important**: charges and applied payments are _not linked in the reporting engine_: this means that reports won't record that a certain payment has been submitted for a certain charge.

 ###**Applying an Existent Payment to a Selected Charge**